SmartManLudo/macroquad/README.md

-# Macroquad
+# Disclaimer on this branch

+The idea here - anything goes, the more ideas are going to be tried - the better.
+Implement first, think later kind of thing.

-Code in this branch does not work, not intended to work and will never work!
+Code here does not work, not intended to work and will never work!

 This is just a playground to experiment with the ideas outlined in this file.